Siddharthrk17/Emotion_Recoginition_and_Driver_Safety_Mechanism_Using_Python/README.md

 ### 🎯 Q2: How to improve accuracy?

+**A:** In order to increase the accuracy, ensure to follow these steps:

 - 📸 Ensure proper face positioning
 - 💡 Maintain even lighting
 - 👓 Remove facial accessories